-In the book acknowledgements, the author, Piers Torday, cites that he owes an enormous debt to C S Lewis and in particular, The Lion, the Witch and the Wardrobe and there are many similarities between that book and this, The Lost Magician, the first in a planned trilogy.
+The Lost Magician is another excellent novel from Piers Torday.
+In the book acknowledgements Torday cites that he owes an enormous debt to C S Lewis and in particular, The Lion, the Witch and the Wardrobe and there are many similarities between that book and this, The Lost Magician, the first in a planned trilogy.

-This would be a good read aloud book for the end of the day as it is fast paced and convincingly evokes the fantasy setting.
+The Lost Magician would be a good read-aloud book for the end of the day as it is fast-paced and convincingly evokes the fantasy setting.
 I would also read it alongside the books of C S Lewis to compare and contrast this novel, the narrative and the characters with those great Narnia adventure stories.

 You can listen to Piers Torday discussing this title with Nikki Gamble In the Reading Corner.

 Copyright: Just Imagine Story Centre Ltd 2012-2021.
 All rights reserved.